spacecloud-io/space-docs/content/essentials/remote-services/adding-remote-service.md

 Click on the `Add` button to add the remote service.

-Once you have added the remote service, you should be able to see it the remote services table:
+Once you have added the remote service, you should be able to see it in the remote services table:

 ![Services table](/images/screenshots/services.png)